 - Scheduling or Planning & Timelines: One of the most detailed and time-consuming project management steps.
 Softwares like ClickUp or JIRA can help you arrange tasks on Kanban boards or switch to Gantt Charts (Project Plan) view.

-- Communication and Stakeholder Management: Managing expectations are probably project managers’ most crucial ongoing task.
-If you do not receive support from your senior stakeholders or you cannot discuss with your team, your project will not happen.
+- Communication and Stakeholder Management: Project managers’ most crucial ongoing task is managing expectations.
+If you do not receive support from your senior stakeholders or you cannot discuss it with your team, your project will not happen.
 Thus, you need tools to work with the team.
-Tools like MS Teams, Skype, email are those tools.
+Tools like MS Teams, Skype, and email are those tools.

 - Project Repository (Document Storage & Archive): Places like Google Drive, Confluence, or SharePoint allow you to save project documents, like lessons learned.